Easy egg white muffins recipe that make the perfect healthy on-the-go breakfast. They’re high in protein, low in fat

 Storing, Freezing, and Reheating

 - To store: Make sure the egg muffins have cooled, then store them in the refrigerator in an airtight container or bag.
 They will keep in the fridge for up to 5 days.

-- To freeze: Let them cool completely, then place them in an airtight container or freezer bag.
+- To freeze: For freezer-friendly egg white muffins, cool completely, then place them in an airtight container or freezer bag.
 Store in the freezer for up to 3 months.

 - Reheat from the fridge: Reheat in the microwave for 30 seconds, or until warm throughout.

 - Reheat from frozen: Reheat in the microwave for 45 seconds, or until warm.
 You can also let them thaw in the fridge overnight, then microwave them for about 30 seconds the next morning.